jupyterhub/jupyterhub/docs/source/troubleshooting.md

 ### How do I set up JupyterHub for a workshop (when users are not known ahead of time)?

 1. Set up JupyterHub using OAuthenticator for GitHub authentication
-2. Configure admin list to have workshop leaders be listed with administrator privileges.
+2. Configure the admin list to have workshop leaders be listed with administrator privileges.

-Users will need a GitHub account to login and be authenticated by the Hub.
+Users will need a GitHub account to log in and be authenticated by the Hub.

 ### How do I set up rotating daily logs?

-You can do this with [logrotate](https://linux.die.net/man/8/logrotate), or pipe to `logger` to use syslog instead of directly to a file.
+You can do this with [logrotate](https://linux.die.net/man/8/logrotate), or pipe to `logger` to use Syslog instead of directly to a file.

 For example, with this logrotate config file: